-Board of Examiners (BOE) - Eliminate, transfer functions to Board of Appeals
+Board of Examiners (BOE) - Eliminate (inactive)

-The Task Force recommends eliminating the BOE, which hears appeals by property owners of construction safety or building code enforcement actions by DBI, and assigning its duties to the BOA.
+The Task Force recommends eliminating the BOE, which determines if new construction methods or materials comply with safety standards and hears appeals by property owners of construction safety or building code enforcement actions by DBI.
 In practice, the BOE has little activity; it did not meet at all during FY 2024.
-Combining the BOE with the BOA would simplify the City's appeals system, reduce administrative overhead, and provide a single forum for resolving construction and building code matters.
-The BOA already manages a wide range of appeals and could incorporate these additional responsibilities.